Monday, August 11, 2008

 For the powder

-2 tsp coriander seeds (dhania)
+2 tsp coriander seeds (dhania/ kothamalli virai)

 3 dry red chillies (or according to taste)

-Dry roast all the ingredients mentioned for the powder until slightly reddish.
+Dry roast all the ingredients mentioned for the powder separately until slightly reddish.
 Cool and grind into a fine powder.

 Wash the cilantro thoroughly and puree along with the ginger until smooth adding very little water do not make this puree watery.